 Batman, Thor and Doctor Strange, among the superheroes returning in 2022

 The Batman.
 March 4.
-The choice of Robert Pattison as the new Batman / Bruce Wayne sent rivers of ink flowing, almost as many as when Ben Affleck stepped into the shoes of the dark knight in the saga of The Justice League.
-It promises to be one more twist on the tormented Gotham hero that Christopher Nolan drew so well in his trilogy with Christian Bale.
+The choice of Robert Pattison as the new Batman / Bruce Wayne caused rivers of ink to flow, almost as many as when Ben Affleck stepped into the shoes of the dark knight in the saga of The Justice League.
+Protect yourself from being one more twist to the tormented Gotham hero that Christopher Nolan drew so well in his trilogy with Christian Bale.
 We will see Catwoman again, this time played by Zöe Kravitz, and the supervillains Enigma (Paul Dano) and the Penguin (Colin Farrell).

 Doctor Strange and the Multiverse of Madness.
 May 6th.
 Sam Raimi returns to the Marvel world 15 years after Spider-man 3.
 Doctor Strange (Benedict Cumberbatch) returns to try to bring order to the chaos caused in Spider-Man: Far From Home.
 Along with the master of the mystical arts we will see Mordo (Chiwetel Eijiofor), Maximoff, the Scarlet Witch (Elizabeth Olsen) and the superheroine América Chávez (Xóchitl Gómez).
 The Multiverse promises to continue giving game for a long time.